Party Ice Breakers

-Party ice breakers are a fun way to get people moving-around and mingling.
-Ice breakers loosen people up and help them to start to get to know each other.
-Learning one another’s names is a common theme among ice breakers and at times provides further information to stimulate conversation once the party ice breakers are over.
+When people first walk through the door to attend a party where they know few people, it can be uncomfortable.
+Icebreakers are a fun way to get people moving around the room and mingling with others.
+Icebreakers loosen people up and help them to start to get to know each other.
+Learning one another's names is a common theme among icebreakers and at times provides further information to stimulate conversation once the party icebreakers are over.

-Give Away Ice Breakers
+Give Away Icebreakers

-Give-away party ice breakers are one way to get people talking to one another.
 When hosting a dinner party, or any sit-down affair, you can give away the centerpiece to one individual at each table.
 Place a sticker under one of the chairs before the party starts.
 It will get party-goers on their feet to check underneath their seat for the winning sticker and usually generates conversation between participants.

-Another fun give-away game that gets partiers involved by asking them to produce various items from purses and pockets.
+Another fun give away game that gets partiers involved by asking them to produce various items from purses and pockets.
 The first person or group to produce the item wins the prize.
 This game is best played by breaking guests into 3 or 4 groups.
 You can also use a point system.
 If playing in groups, the first group to produce the item gets the point and at the end of the game, the group with most points wins.

-Sample list of things to ask for:
+Sample list of things to ask for include:

 • Key chain with 10 keys or more